Jams & Sweet Sauces Recipes Vegetarian

 Caramel Sauce No Thermometer Needed

-A 10 minute homemade caramel sauce no thermometer required, foolproof, only 3 ingredients, one pot and 10 minutes of stirring its all it takes.
+A 10-minute homemade caramel sauce, no thermometer required, foolproof, with only 3 ingredients, one pot, and a bit of stirring, is all it takes.

 Caramel Sauce No Thermometer Needed